Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 If you don't spend time planning all the intricacies needed in growing your business, how well do you think you will do when dealing with them?

-- Helps in clearing your vision
+- It helps in clearing your vision

 - Summary of many details in one location